aku1310/article-preview-component-master/README.md

 ### Useful resources

-- [W3Schools](https://www.w3schools.com/css/) - This helped me in using pseudo-classes and in CSS.
+- [W3Schools](https://www.w3schools.com/css/) - This helped me in media query and active state for the JS implementation.
 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS) - This resource helped me a lot in using flexbox and CSS.

 ## Author